< prev index next >

 /**

-* {@return a new Joiner object that yields a stream of all subtasks when all
+! * {@return a new Joiner object that yields a list of all results when all

 * subtasks complete successfully}

-! * The {@code Joiner} {@linkplain StructuredTaskScope##Cancallation cancels}
+! * The {@code Joiner} {@linkplain StructuredTaskScope##Cancellation cancels}

 * the scope and causes {@code join} to throw if any subtask fails.